-The following table lists critical changes that were made in each revision of the chapter in the application note.
+The following table shows the important changes made in this document for each revision.

-Date Changes Page Revision 3 (January 2015) Updated the document for Libero v11.5 software release (SAR 62939) NA Revision 2 (August 2014) Updated the document for Libero v11.4 software release (SAR 59065).
+Date Changes Page Revision 4 (December 2015) Updated the document for Libero v11.6 software release (SAR 68372).
+NA Revision 3 (January 2015) Updated the document for Libero v11.5 software release (SAR 62939).
+NA Revision 2 (August 2014) Updated the document for Libero v11.4 software release (SAR 59065).
 NA Revision 1 (January 2014) Initial release.
-NA

-Note: \The revision number is located in the part number after the hyphen.
-The part number is displayed at the bottom of the last page of the document.
-The digits following the slash indicate the month and year of publication.
+NA n number is located in the part number after the hyphen.
+The part number is displayed at t ge of the document.
+The digits following the slash indicate the month and year of publica